magpie-ea/magpie-base/README.md

 ## Core Development

+## Development principles
+ * Components should not expose CSS classes for manipulation but instead offer customization either via unstyled slots or via props.
+ * Pre-packaged screens are more of a convenience should be rather easy to replicate with normal userland code

 ### Docs
 In order to spin up a local web server with the docs run `npm run docs`.